apache/datafusion-comet/docs/source/user-guide/tuning.md

 If both `spark.comet.memoryOverhead` and `spark.comet.memory.overhead.factor` are set, the former will be used.

+## Memory Tuning in clusters
+In clusters like Kubernetes or YARN to make the resource manager respect correctly Comet memory parameters `spark.comet.memory*` it is needed to pass to the starting command line additional Spark configuration parameter `--conf spark.plugins=org.apache.spark.CometPlugin`

+The resource managers respects Apache Spark memory configuration before starting the containers.

+The `CometPlugin` plugin overrides `spark.executor.memoryOverhead` adding up the Comet memory configuration.

 ## Shuffle

 Comet provides Comet shuffle features that can be used to improve the performance of your queries.